 Because of the size and scope of the project, we needed some serious thinking behind our tooling and Design Process.

-As the design director in charge, I had already been considering this for while, and I outlined a new way to apporach conversational design for products, consisting of the following 5 steps.
+As the design director in charge, I outlined the following apporach conversational design for products.

 Research & Alignment